adnan2508/flarelink_task/README.md

 4. Animations: Animations are applied to task actions (like hover effects and scaling) using Tailwind CSS.
 5. Scalability: The app is designed to handle basic task management needs.
 For larger-scale use, a backend system might be required.

+### 📸 Screenshots
+Home Screen
 ![image alt](https://i.ibb.co.com/0CbXLbp/Atto-cinematic-8k-cyberpunk-ultra-realistic-superheroic-Ironman-6eeaed6e-6c25-4971-a735-4449f9eb9926.png)

+Adding a Task

+Task List with Sorting and Priority